jeffjl74/CSV-to-QIF/README.md

 open specification for reading and writing financial data.

 The only file you really need to download from this repository is the CSV-to-QIF.py python program.
+You can find that under [releases](https://github.com/jeffjl74/CSV-to-QIF/releases).
 You will then need to create JSON file(s) that match your CSV downloads.
 There are some examples here.

 This fork is a major rework of the original